Noddin-Robotmakers/Website/Innovation.md

 * [Maine Adaptive Sports & Recreation (MASR)](https://maineadaptive.org/)
 * [National Sports Center for the Disabled (NSCD)](https://nscd.org/)

 Among these organizations, **Maine Adaptive** reached out to us and shared a lot of experience and insight with us.
-We have learned from them to create our prototype solution.
+We had an interview with them, and talked about their design process, their products, and our prototype.
+We have used their advice to improve our prototype solution.

 ## Learnings from Maine Adaptive